O'Reilly Auto Parts 275: History

 The first race at Topeka was held on July 29, 1995, and was won by Ron Hornaday Jr. in the No. 16 Chevrolet for Dale Earnhardt, Inc., who started from the pole position and led all but two laps of the 175 km sponsorless race.
 For the 1996 race, Lund Look came on as the sponsor and the distance was increased to 225 km.
 As in 1995, the race was dominated by one driver.
 This time it was Mike Skinner in the No. 3 Chevrolet for Richard Childress Racing, who led 70 of 77 laps en route to victory.

 After the 1996 race, the track was reconfigured from 1.8 mi to 2.1 mi long and the race was increased to 275 km.
 The first 275-kilometer race was run in 1997 and won by Joe Ruttman in the No. 80 Ford for Roush Racing.
 Although Ruttman started on the pole, he led just five laps and won when leader Jay Sauter, who was trying to give the No. 3 Chevrolet its second Topeka win, ran out of gas on the final lap.
 The 1998 race ended in similar circumstances.
 The race was dominated by Tom Hubert and Mike Bliss, but both's trucks succumbed to engine failure late in the race.
 When Bliss' engine expired with seven laps to go, Stacy Compton, in the No. 86 Ford for Impact Motorsports, took the lead and held it to the finish.

 For the final race in 1999, O'Reilly Auto Parts took over as the sponsor and six laps were removed from the distance.
 Mike Bliss, in the No. 99 Ford for Roush Racing, found redemption, winning the race after losing an engine in the 1998 event.
 He took the lead from Jay Sauter with six laps to go and became the first and only Topeka winner to win from outside the top 10 (15th).
 Bliss' win also made Roush Racing the only team to win twice at this track.

+Topeka was dropped from the schedule in 2000 as the Truck Series shifted toward larger ovals also used by the Winston Cup Series.